Verifying Equilibria in Finite-Horizon Probabilistic Concurrent Game Systems: subgame-perfect Equilibrium Upper Bound

 \begin{proof}

-Since $\pi$ is not a subgame perfect equilibrium in $\mathbb{G}$, it must be the case that after witnessing some history $h$, the value of the state $r \in R$ resulting from the history $h$ in $\mathbb{G} \times \pi$ is not optimal.
-If this were not the case, the value would be optimal in all subgames, and Agent $i$ would not have a profitable deviation, contradicting the assumption that $\pi$ is not a subgame perfect equilibrium.
+Since $\pi$ is not a subgame-perfect equilibrium in $\mathbb{G}$, it must be the case that after witnessing some history $h$, the value of the state $r \in R$ resulting from the history $h$ in $\mathbb{G} \times \pi$ is not optimal.
+If this were not the case, the value would be optimal in all subgames, and Agent $i$ would not have a profitable deviation, contradicting the assumption that $\pi$ is not a subgame-perfect equilibrium.
 In order to find this state $r$, we vary Agent $i$'s actions in the MDP $\mathbb{G}_i \times \pi$.

 We now work by backwards induction.
 Consider the subset of $R$ given by $\langle v, s, n | n = F \rangle$.
 Clearly, all choices of actions, including the one suggested by $\pi_i$, are optimal as these states have no outgoing transitions.
 Now consider the subset of $R$ given by $\langle v, s, n | n = F - 1 \rangle$.
 Since the value at each of the states in $\langle v, s, n | n = F \rangle$ is optimal by default, it can be determined if $\pi_i$ suggests an optimal distribution by maximizing over all actions in $A_i$ -- $\mathbb{G}_i \times \pi$ is an MDP, so at least one of the distributions that achieve an optimal value is deterministic~\cite{Puterman94}.
 If all such values are indeed optimal, then we continue to the subset of $R$ given by $\langle v, s, n | n = F - 2 \rangle$.
 Eventually, we must reach a state $v$ where the value is not optimal.
 Let $v^* = \langle v, s , n^* \rangle$ be the first such state observed; if there are multiple states with the same largest time index $n^*$, then we sort them lexicographically.
-We are not interested in solving $\mathbb{G}_i \times \pi$ explicitly; this process terminates after a single change has been made at one state $v^*$.
+We are not interested in solving $\mathbb{G}_i \times \pi$ explicitly; this process terminates after a single change has been made at one state $v^*$. \end{proof}